Bill

 AI Summary

-This resolution proposes an amendment to the U.S. Constitution that would require the federal government to maintain a balanced budget.
-Specifically, it states that total government spending in a given year cannot exceed the average of the previous three years' collected revenue, with adjustments made for population growth and inflation.
-This limit on spending would exclude payments on the national debt, and revenue would exclude money borrowed by the government.
-However, Congress could override this limit for specific expenditures with a two-thirds vote in both the House and Senate, or if a declaration of war is in effect.
-Furthermore, any new taxes or increases to existing tax rates would also require a two-thirds vote in both chambers.
-The amendment would become effective five years after being ratified by three-fourths of the states.
+This joint resolution proposes an amendment to the U.S. Constitution that would require the federal government to maintain a balanced budget.
+Specifically, it states that total government spending in a given year cannot exceed the average of the government's income (receipts) from the previous three years, with adjustments made for changes in the U.S. population and inflation.
+This spending limit would apply to all government expenditures except for payments on the national debt, and the income limit would exclude money borrowed by the government.
+However, Congress could override this limit for specific expenditures with a two-thirds vote in both the House and Senate, or for any year in which the U.S. is officially at war.
+Furthermore, any new taxes or increases to existing tax rates would require a two-thirds vote in both chambers of Congress.
+The amendment also mandates that Congress pass laws to enforce these provisions and would become effective five years after being ratified by three-fourths of the states.

 Committee Categories